mindspore-lab/mindone/examples/hunyuan3d_1/README.md

 # Tencent Hunyuan3D-1.0
 > [Tencent Hunyuan3D-1.0: A Unified Framework for Text-to-3D and Image-to-3D Generation](https://arxiv.org/abs/2411.02293)
-## **Abstract**
+## **Introduction**
 <p align="center">
   <img src="./assets/teaser.png"  height=450>
 </p>

 While 3D generative models have greatly improved artists' workflows, the existing diffusion models for 3D generation suffer from slow generation and poor generalization.
-To address this issue, we propose a two-stage approach named Hunyuan3D-1.0 including a lite version and a standard version, that both support text- and image-conditioned generation.
+To address this issue, Hunyuan3D-1.0 a two-stage approach named Hunyuan3D-1.0 including a lite version and a standard version, that both support text- and image-conditioned generation.
+While 3D generative models have greatly improved artists' workflows, the existing diffusion models for 3D generation suffer from slow generation and poor generalization.
+Hunyuan3D-1.0, a two-stage approach, aims to address this issue.
+Hunyuan3D-1.0 includes a lite version and a standard version, that both support text- and image-conditioned generation.

-In the first stage, we employ a multi-view diffusion model that efficiently generates multi-view RGB in approximately 4 seconds.
+In the first stage, Hunyuan3D-1.0 employs a multi-view diffusion model (`mvd-lite`/`mvd-std`) that efficiently generates multi-view RGB.
 These multi-view images capture rich details of the 3D asset from different viewpoints, relaxing the tasks from single-view to multi-view reconstruction.

-In the second stage, we introduce a feed-forward reconstruction model that rapidly and faithfully reconstructs the 3D asset given the generated multi-view images in approximately 7 seconds.
+In the second stage, a feed-forward reconstruction model (`svrm`) rapidly and faithfully reconstructs the 3D asset given the generated multi-view images.
 The reconstruction network learns to handle noises and in-consistency introduced by the multi-view diffusion and leverages the available information from the condition image to efficiently recover the 3D structure.

-Our framework involves the text-to-image model, i.e., Hunyuan-DiT, making it a unified framework to support both text- and image-conditioned 3D generation.
-Our standard version has 3x more parameters than our lite and other existing model.
-Our Hunyuan3D-1.0 achieves an impressive balance between speed and quality, significantly reducing generation time while maintaining the quality and diversity of the produced assets.
+The framework also involves the text-to-image model, i.e., [Hunyuan-DiT](https://github.com/chenyingshu/mindone/tree/master/examples/hunyuan_dit), making it a unified framework to support both text- and image-conditioned 3D generation.
+The standard version has 3x more parameters than the lite and other existing model.
+Hunyuan3D-1.0 achieves an impressive balance between speed and quality, significantly reducing generation time while maintaining the quality and diversity of the produced assets.

 ## Updates
 |Date| Features|